Hardness of Covering Alignment: Phase Transition in Post-Sequence Genomics: Preliminaries

-In the journal version of the paper, we will refine the construction given in Section~\ref{sect:starhardness} to obtain the stronger result that the {\sc Min-ED-2PC-$\Sigma$} problem is also NP-hard in all of these variants.
+In an extended version of this paper, we will refine the construction given in Section~\ref{sect:starhardness} to obtain the stronger result that the {\sc PC-Min-ED-$\Sigma$} problem is also NP-hard in all of these variants. }

-These reductions will confirm the potential in the general approach introduced in~\cite{Rizzi2013} to show the NP-completeness of the problem of deciding whether a string is a square.